 Elitzur-Vaidman bomb testing is evidence for entanglement with counter factual worlds.

 HOWEVER!!!
-It is extremely important here to keep in mind that interference is not empirical evidence needed for Many Worlds!
+It is important to keep in mind that interference is not empirical evidence needed for Many Worlds!
 It is support for quantum Many Worlds.
 This evidence supports for example the so called Many World Interpretations (MWI) of quantum physics.
-The models under the MWI label, like this simple model that resolves the Einstein-Podolsky-Rosen paradox, have probabilities that cannot be normalized.
-They all suffer from a frequentist probability concept and the so called “measure problem”, which is the arguably most important problem in cosmology and quantum physics today.
+The models under the MWI label, like this simple model that resolves the Einstein-Podolsky-Rosen paradox, often have probabilities that cannot be normalized.
+They often suffer from a frequentist probability concept and the so called “measure problem”, which is the arguably most important problem in cosmology and quantum physics today.

 Many Worlds as such do not gain much from this evidence, because they are in the fundamental description no matter what.
 Without quantum mechanics, other self-consistent worlds are just classical parallel worlds that never interfere, but they are still Many Worlds.